ctsit/shibboleth_and_table_auth/README.md

 ## After your REDCap is launched or updated

 You will need to update REDCap's MySQL database if you want to support the new customization fields.
 A SQL script has been provided for this at `shib_table_sql/9.1.1.sql`.
 This file will need to be applied to your REDCap server's database.
 Use whatever method suits you to apply these changes.
+If additional SQL files exist in that folder, apply them all, in order, from lowest version number to highest.

 # Usage